nextauthjs/docs/docs/deployment.md

 # Deployment

 Deploying NextAuth.js only requires a few steps.
 It can be run anywhere a Next.js application can.
-Therefore, in a default configuration using only JWT OAuth providers, i.e. without a database, you will only need these few things in addition to your application:
+Therefore, in a default configuration using only JWT session strategy, i.e. without a database, you will only need these few things in addition to your application:

 1. NextAuth.js environment variables
    a. `NEXTAUTH_SECRET`
    b. `NEXTAUTH_URL`

-2. NextAuth.js API Route and its configuration.
+2. NextAuth.js API Route and its configuration (`/pages/api/auth/[...nextauth].js`).
    a.
 OAuth Provider `clientId` / `clientSecret`

-Deploying a modern Javascript application using NextAuth.js then consists of simply making sure your environment variables are set correctly as well as the configuration in the NextAuth.js API route is setup, as well as any configuration (like Callback URLs, etc.) are correctly done in your OAuth provider(s) themselves.
+Deploying a modern JavaScript application using NextAuth.js consists of making sure your environment variables are set correctly as well as the configuration in the NextAuth.js API route is setup, as well as any configuration (like Callback URLs, etc.) are correctly done in your OAuth provider(s) themselves.

 See below for more detailed provider settings.